haneenfathy/IntroToIM/finalProject/README.md

 My main challenges in this project were related more to the processing side than to the arduino side.
 I had organizational problems in my processing code because I had everyhting in the same file.
 Looking back, I would definitely try to put each game in its own processing file.

+## Interesting takes

+I was very happy with how much I improved in building the circuits compared to the first time.